planting peas, with mendel in mind

 It was no accident that Mendel chose peas as his subject, I also learned recently: They didn’t take up much space in the confines of the monastery garden, and most important: The structure of a pea flower, with its enclosed fertilizing organs, means that random cross-pollination isn’t likely.

-Like a good gardener (and “an amazing scientist,” said Professor Eric S. Lander of MIT, who’s teaching the free EdX online class I’m auditing and himself one of the principal leaders of the Human Genome Project) Mendel didn’t rush into things.
+Like a good gardener (and “an amazing scientist,” said Professor Eric S. Lander of MIT, who taught the EdX online class I audited and himself one of the principal leaders of the Human Genome Project) Mendel didn’t rush into things.
 He was patient enough to first set up his controls.

 He bred the 34 peas “to see if they transmitted their traits faithfully,” said Dr. Lander, which took two years, and resulted in 22 of the 34 making the cut for the actual experiments that followed—the ones about wrinkled and smooth seeds, and short and tall plants and so on that we all learned about in school.

-In the current “class” of Introduction to Biology: The Secret of Life, we even read Mendel’s 1865 paper on his pea experiments (translated to English, of course, but nevertheless rather hard going).
-The intro course (its promotional video is at the bottom of this page) has been taught by the dynamic Dr. Lander for 20 years, but this is its–and his–first time online.
-The 2013 “classroom” is a room full of MIT undergrads and some 40,000 of us unseen virtual types around the world.
+In the EdX “class” of Introduction to Biology: The Secret of Life, we even read Mendel’s 1865 paper on his pea experiments (translated to English, of course, but nevertheless rather hard going).
+The intro course (its promotional video is at the bottom of this page) has been taught by the dynamic Dr. Lander for 20 years, but 2013 was its–and his–first time online.
+The 2013 “classroom” was a room full of MIT undergrads and some 40,000 of us unseen virtual types around the world.

 from classroom to garden: time to plant my peas